EnockNitti/GravitySimulation/README.md

 I have added 3 combinations.
 A single planet in an elliptic orbit.
 Just to check the long term stability.
 A single planet in an circular orbit having a satellite at Lagrange 4.
 Has long term stability.
 A single planet in an circular orbit having a satellite at Lagrange 2.
 Despite my fiddling.
-Runs only for ~1.5 revolution before running of.
+Runs only for ~1.5 revolution before running off.

  You need SDL2.lib, SDL2main.lib, zlib1.dll, libpng16-16.dll, SDL2.dll, SDL2_image.dll,
  and SDL-includes to run this when using VS2019